 We want our employees and stakeholders to feel safe and confident to speak up openly and to raise concerns about actions and behaviours that go against our values, break the law, or breach regulations or policies.

 We encourage employees and stakeholders to raise concerns through their normal contacts, reporting or escalation channels.
 However, we understand that occasionally there are circumstances where people may not feel comfortable doing so.
-HSBC Confidential is an alternative way of raising concerns, available to all internal and external parties who wish to raise a whistleblowing concern.
+HSBC Confidential, our global whistleblowing channel, is an alternative way of raising concerns, available to all internal and external parties who wish to raise a whistleblowing concern.

-To raise your whistleblowing concern, please contact us through hsbc.confidential@hsbc.com.
+To raise your whistleblowing concern, please send an email to hsbc.confidential@hsbc.com.

-We encourage you to report any whistleblowing concerns to HSBC’s whistleblowing channel in the first instance.
+We encourage you to report any whistleblowing concerns to HSBC Confidential in the first instance.
 However, you can also raise your concern to the local regulatory whistleblowing channel, where applicable.

 Appropriate steps are taken to maintain the confidentiality and/or anonymity of both the individual raising the concern and the subject.
 However, in rare circumstances, there may be legal or regulatory reasons where we are required to disclose this information.